Scientific Name

 Description

-Conophytum flavum is a dwarf succulent with two opposite leaves fused into one inversely conical body with a truncate to slightly convex apex.
-It slowly grows to form dense clumps up to 12 inches (30 cm) in diameter.
+Conophytum flavum is a dwarf succulent with two opposite leaves fused into an inversely conical body with a truncate to slightly convex apex.
+It slowly grows and forms dense clumps that can reach a diameter of 12 inches (30 cm).
 The bodies are smooth, shining, heavily spotted or without spots, and vary in color from whitish-green, bluish-green to grass green.
-They are up to 1.4 inches (3.5 cm) tall and 1.2 inches (3 cm) in diameter.
-The solitary flowers are diurnal, yellow, up to one inch (2.5 cm) in diameter, and appear within the center of the body in fall.
+They can grow up to 1.4 inches (3.5 cm) tall and 1.2 inches (3 cm) in diameter.

 How to Grow and Care for Conophytum flavum

 Light: This succulent needs bright light but does not like too much direct sun.
 To avoid sunburn, place your C. flavum in a position to receive a few hours of full sun in cooler periods of the day.
-The plant stretch if it needs more light.
+The plant stretches if it needs more light.

 Soil: C. flavum thrives best in porous soil mixes that allow water to drain away quickly.
 Use a commercial potting mix specially designed for growing succulents or make your own.

-Fertilizing: This small succulent is a light feeder and does not need fertilizer if it is repotted every two years.
+Fertilizing: This small succulent is a light feeder and does not need fertilizer if repotted every two years.

 Propagation: This species is usually grown from seeds.
 Like all Conophytums, it is also easily propagated by division.
 The best time to divide C. flavum is in late summer or early fall, before it begins to break dormancy or after it has flowered.
 Sow the seeds in fall in a pot with a well-drained soil mix.